Article I Offices

 Meetings shall follow loosely Robert’s Rules of Order.
 The President or person presiding at the meeting shall be the final arbiter of the parliamentary rules unless the Board of Trustees shall designate some other proper person.
 The President or the person presiding at the meeting may limit debate to reasonable time limits and may impose reasonable time limits on individual statements.
 The members, by majority vote, may overrule these limits.
 Such a resolution shall be voted upon immediately and without debate.

-Section 2.17 Action by Members Without a Meeting
+Section 2.18 Action by Members Without a Meeting; Meetings Held Electronically

 A. Generally.
-Only those APDA members who have had at least 2 debaters compete in or attend at least three APDA-sanctioned tournaments during the course of the current academic year shall be eligible to vote at meetings of members.
-For the first two special meetings of each academic year, as defined in Section 2.05 of these Bylaws, eligibility to vote shall be determined based on tournament attendance during the previous academic year.
+Only those APDA members who have competed in at least 3 tournaments, with at least two debaters at each during the course of either the current or previous academic year shall be eligible to vote at meetings of members.

 B. Elections.
 Any member wishing to vote for the election of APDA’s officers must disclose the name of the person who will be casting the member’s vote.
 If a member cannot agree on the person who will be casting the member’s vote, the member will not be able to vote until such time that the conflict is resolved by the individuals in question or team seniority is proven by one individual to the presiding officer.